 Some dreams are read as predictions with some seen as punishments or rewards for certain actions.
 Others can be tied to various ailments.

-> Mostly, dreams are manifestations of evil spirits, though some good dreams are also given by the supreme lawgiver, Lord Varuna.
+Mostly, dreams for the Hindu are seen as manifestations of evil spirits, though some good dreams are also given by the supreme lawgiver, Lord Varuna.

-> It is believed that if a man leads a moral life and surrenders himself at the feet of the Divine he would be released of all evil dreams, in fact all his dreams would become a good dream reflecting his true nature.
+It is believed that if a man leads a moral life and surrenders himself at the feet of the Divine he would be released of all evil dreams, in fact all his dreams would become a good dream reflecting his true nature.
 These dreams would happen in the early morning as he became receptive to the Divine nature within him.
 He would then experience these dreams within his waking life (another version of the waking dream, or dream within a dream concept?).

 Most of these dreams are consistent with the person's Karma —a spiritually originated law comprising a person's total past and present actions e.g. what you have not dealt with in the past will come around again and again until you deal with.
 It is not fate, for man has free will and the ability to change the total of his actions.